dustin10/VichUploaderBundle/Resources/doc/index.md

 and vich_uploader.storage.gaufrette see
 [FileSystemStorage VS GaufretteStorage](#filesystemstorage-vs-gaufrettestorage)

-## Know issues
+## Known issues

 ### The file is not updated if there are not other changes in the entity

-As the bundle is listen on Doctrine event `prePersist` and `preUpdate`, which are not fired when there is no change on field mapped by Doctrine, the file upload is not handled.
+As the bundle is listening to Doctrine `prePersist` and `preUpdate` events, which are not fired when there is no change on field mapped by Doctrine, the file upload is not handled if the image field is the only updated.

 A workaround to solve this issue is to manually generate a change: